Exploring Diffusion and Adoption of New Innovation – Part 3

 Offering You An Innovation Coaching Methodology

-Coaching offers real benefits.
-For instance, in Leadership Coaching, the results offer an ROI on the initial investment of nearly SIX times on average.
-Can you image this X return factor going through the roof, going way beyond the initial investment if the innovation outcomes ‘take off’ and delivers the level of growth across the organization’s business, partly gained from a greater awareness of innovation and how to apply these different levers within it’s application?
+Can you image this X return factor going through the roof, going way beyond the initial investment if the innovation outcomes ‘take off’ ?
+One that delivers the level of growth across the organization’s business, partly gained from a greater awareness of innovation through coaching and how to then apply these different levers within it’s application to achieve this X return?

 It often puzzles me the lack of investment we make in coaching, mentoring, or even facilitating innovation with the use of an external innovation expert.
 That should change and this is one of my personal goals to contribute to this intent as outlined in my Building a Strong Advocacy Practice on the launch of this site and service.